arun-arunisto/Django-Testing-Project/README.md

 3. And added unit tests for views option
 4. And also slight change on views function that added a 'try' 'exception' block on 'DELETE' expense for it will not cause any error if the data not provides
 5. And on Project_Detail function there's three methods used 'POST', 'GET', 'DELETE' so we create different testing methods for these various methods.
+6. Add new test for models
+7. created a file named 'test_models.py' on tests folder
+8. And added test for models